Who We Are

 History and Mission

-Our mission of “Serving children and families in the Spirit of Christ” was established in 1946 at the Alaska Baptist Convention in response to Alaska’s diphtheria outbreak, which left many children in the state without caregivers.
+Our mission of “Bringing hope and healing to individuals and families by restoring wholeness in a therapeutic environment through the grace of Jesus Christ” was established in 1946 at the Alaska Baptist Convention in response to Alaska’s diphtheria outbreak, which left many children in the state without caregivers.
 In 1948 a children’s home was built and began providing care for hundreds of children throughout Alaska.
 Then in 1972, in light of new community needs, we began providing services for Severely Emotionally Disturbed children.
 Today, we continue our mission by providing Trauma Focused, Behavioral Health Services for Alaska’s children and families in need.

 Philosophy of Care